ngandrass/truenas-spindown-timer/README.md

   -q           : Quiet mode.
 Outputs are suppressed if flag is present.
   -v           : Verbose mode.
 Prints additonal information during execution.
   -d           : Dry run.
 No actual spindown is performed.
+  -m           : Manual mode.
+If this flag is set, the automatic drive detection
+                 is disabled.
+                 This inverts the -i switch which then needs to be used to supply each drive to monitor.
+All other drives will be ignored.
   -t TIMEOUT   : Number of seconds to wait for I/O in total before considering
                  a drive as idle.
   -p POLL_TIME : Number of seconds to wait for I/O during a single iostat call.
-  -i DRIVE     : Ignores the given drive and never issue a spindown for it.
+  -i DRIVE     : In automatic drive detection mode (default): Ignores the given
+                 drive and never issue a spindown command for it.
+                 In manual mode [-m]: Only monitor the specified drives.
-                 Multiple drives can be ignores by repeating the -i switch.
+                 Multiple drives can be given by repeating the -i switch.
   -h           : Print this help message.
 ```